 One appetizer everyone enjoyed was a baked goat feta cheese drizzled with olive oil and herbs.
 What could be easier?
 Being a goat cheese lover, I discovered goat milk feta a few years ago.
 It has a wonderful tang.
 Goat milk is easier for many people to digest because the fat particles are smaller.
 Redwood Hill Farm goat feta is a also a raw cheese.

 Because they create their products to be as unprocessed as possible, Redwood Hill Farm does not homogenize their milk.
 Their products are free of sugar, coloring, preservatives, or powdered milk.
 That must be why the quality is so high and the taste, fantastic.
-Since then, I have found their raw goat milk feta at Whole Foods.
+Since then, I have found their raw goat milk feta at Whole Foods and other markets.

 One more tip on a fabulous new food find I’ve been enjoying – American, artisan-produced Speck (smoked Prosciutto) from La Quercia.
 It’s what I used for this tempting tray.
 You can read more about the company and their terrific products on their website.
 La Quercia describes their Speck as an earthy, rich, deep, sweet meat, with a light applewood smoke flavor.
 It’s really a treat.
 Great under poached eggs on the weekend too.